Stage 2B Draft Environmental Impact Statement

 Light Rail Stage 2B is a complex project that requires several Australian and Territory government environmental and planning approvals.

-The Australian Government’s role is to protect nationally significant matters using the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+The Australian Government Department of Climate Change, Energy, the Environment and Water (DCCEEW) is responsible for protecting nationally significant matters using the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 The EPBC Act protects and manages nationally significant plants, animals, habitats and heritage places.

 The Territory Planning Authority (TPA) requires formal assessment of potential environmental impacts in zoned Territory Land for some proposals.
 This is done through an EIS process, as outlined in the Planning Act 2023.